hellmarbecker/blog/_posts/2021-11-07-fun-with-spatial-dimensions-in-apache-druid.markdown

 ## Data Generation

 First, we need to generate some test data.
-I am using the [Faker](https://faker.readthedocs.io/en/master/index.html) module in a small script like this:
+I am using the Python [Faker](https://faker.readthedocs.io/en/master/index.html) module in a small script like this:

 ```python
 import json